vadimdemedes/ink/docs/ProgressBar.md

 ### char

-The character to use for each item in the Bar.
+The character to use for each item in the ProgressBar.
 Defaults to █ (block).

 ### progress

-The percentage (between 0 and 1) of progress in the Bar.
+The percentage (between 0 and 1) of progress in the ProgressBar.

 ### left/right

-The number of characters to subtract from each side of the Bar. examples/progress.js demonstrates this.
+The number of characters to subtract from each side of the ProgressBar. examples/progress.js demonstrates this.
 Commonly used if you want text before/after the progress bar on the same line.

 ### {color}